Anita Dunn: Between campaigns

-As Dunn left her position as White House communications director, her husband Bob Bauer was named White House counsel.
-The White House granted Bauer a waiver to ethics rules intended to prohibit administration officials from working on issues affecting their former clients for two years.
-This exemption allowed Bauer to represent the White House, Obama's campaign, and Obama as an individual all at the same time.

 Media

 During her career, Dunn has been a guest or panelist on The Daily Show, 60 Minutes, Meet the Press, Face the Nation, CBS This Morning, MTP Daily, At This Hour, Deadline: White House, This Week, and State of the Union.
 Dunn was also interviewed for two documentaries, The Circus: Inside the Greatest Political Show on Earth and JFK: The Making of Modern Politics.

 2012 Obama campaign

 During the 2012 Obama campaign, Dunn helped Obama prepare for the debates.
 When Journalist Lee Fang asked Dunn if she felt it was "disingenuous" to advise Barack Obama's 2012 re-election campaign "while simultaneously being paid by a lot of corporations to lobby against his reforms" Dunn said in her response, "I work with some corporations because the fact of the matter is we're in a democracy and there's a dialogue and people have a right to be heard.
 And the fact of the matter is that most of the time when I work with people, they have a story to be told and we tell it."